DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/editingCode.rst

 *editor*: get your favorite one.
 Examples include IDE like Eclipse or PyCharm, or whatever you prefer (vim, sublime, atom...) - anyway you'll need some plug-ins!
-I think atom is an excellent choice.
+I think atom and sublime are excellent choices.